Three Gems (James Turrell Skyspace)

 Cost: Free (sculpture garden does not require museum admission)

 What to know: Look for the grass mound with a tunnel entrance in the sculpture garden.
-It is easy to miss.
-The chamber is small, maybe 6 people fit comfortably.
+There is little signage.

 Getting There